 Read more on the mental health effects of menopause.

 Here are examples of the lesser known or more unusual menopause symptoms which can occur during the menopause.
 (There may be other potential causes of these symptoms and it is advisable to have them checked out if they persist or worsen):

 1. Feeling of insects crawling on the skin (formication)

 The itchy skin sensation is a tactile hallucination which means that there is a physical sensation but with no physical cause.
 This menopausal hallucination can be annoying, and may present with a painful or mild to severe itch.
 20% of women will experience formication.
 Learn more in 'Research exposes shocking effects of menopause'.

 2. Burning tongue

-This can present with symptoms of a metallic taste, dryness, tingling and a soreness which can sometimes be severe as if the mouth is scalded.
+This can present with symptoms of a metallic taste, dryness, tingling and a soreness.
+A burning tongue can sometimes be a severe menopause symptom where the mouth is scalded, causing great discomfort.
 It is thought to be as a result of activation of pain-sensitive nerve cells surrounding the taste buds in the tongue that can occur as a result of lowered oestrogen.
 The discomfort can also occur in specific areas such as the roof of mouth or lips, or be widespread around the mouth.
 Approximately 10% of women will experience a burning tongue sensation.

 3. Altered spatial awareness

 More than 2 in 10 women are affected by altered spatial awareness.
 Changes in the perception of depth of vision can occur, which can affect the awareness of surroundings.
 This can lead to clumsiness or being more accident prone.
 Dry eyes and reduced concentration at this time can also contribute to this.
-You may enjoy our blogs: Foods & vitamins to improve your brain and 7 key nutrients to support your eye health.
+You may enjoy reading more about foods & vitamins to improve your brain and 7 key nutrients to support your eye health.